knudhansen/rpi/scripts/README.md

 `file`: name of the file that the video should be saved as.

 `time in seconds`: number of seconds that the video should be recorded for.

+# Improvement list

+* check that the Raspberry Pi device has been setup when calling the other functions
+* have a cleaner way of handling the files on the Raspberry Pi
+* have a handler to make sure that concurrent uses of the Raspberry Pi do not collide